-4.1.11. "typ" (Type) Header Parameter
+4.1.10. "typ" (Type) Header Parameter

-The typ (type) header parameter is used to declare the type of this object.
-The type value JWE is used to indicate that this object is a JWE using the JWE Compact Serialization.
-The type value JWE+JSON is used to indicate that this object is a JWE using the JWE JSON Serialization.
+The typ (type) header parameter MAY be used to declare the type of this complete JWE object in an application-specific manner in contexts where this is useful to the application.
+This parameter has no effect upon the JWE processing.
+The type value JOSE MAY be used to indicate that this object is a JWS or JWE using the JWS Compact Serialization or the JWE Compact Serialization.
+The type value JOSE+JSON MAY be used to indicate that this object is a JWS or JWE using the JWS JSON Serialization or the JWE JSON Serialization.
 Other type values MAY be used, and if not understood, SHOULD be ignored.
 The typ value is a case sensitive string.
 Use of this header parameter is OPTIONAL.